prowebber/pure_image/README.md

 * Handles image type conversions (e.g. convert .png to .jpg)
 * Maintains the original image's aspect ratio while scaling down
 * Detects & fixes images that have an aspect ratio which cannot be divided evenly to fit the specified width/height.
+* Generates a hash fingerprint for each image to use for detecting duplicates

 ### General